 By nature e-commerce sites can involve thousands of products/pages.
 Optimizing each page by hand is often impractical and there may be a need to automate some of the SEO tasks.
 If a Search Engine perceives that two pages on your e-commerce site are similar, it will choose the best page to serve up to consumers.
 Each page on your site ideally should have relevant metadata based on the keywords you’re trying to rank for including:

 - a single URL for each product

 - unique title pages and meta descriptions

 - unique heading tags

-One of the main difficulties that SEO consultants can run into when optimising ecommerce sites is duplicate content.
-This can occur when an ecommerce site has several branches and copy has been replicated across different sites or an ecommerce site is selling products and has just copied information from the supplier’s website.
+One of the main difficulties that SEO consultants can run into when optimizing e-commerce sites is duplicate content.
+This can occur when an e-commerce site has several branches and copy has been replicated across different sites or an e-commerce site is selling products and has just copied information from the supplier’s website.
 Duplicate content can also occur when products are included in multiple categories.

 - re-writing content that appears on manufacturer’s websites

 - creating a company blog showcasing new product lines, giving hints/tips, providing industry news (also good for link building – see below)

 - adding an events page outlining functions your company is holding and other industry-related events